Mai Chau, Vietnam 2020 - The Essential Travel Guide in Mai Chau

 The most famous dish of Mai Chau is bamboo cooked rice.
 This dish is not too fussy with young bamboo shoots, filled with rice and baked on fire.
 It is often served with sesame salt and roasted pork.
 However, this dish requires much skill.
 Rice is an important ingredient.
-The natives often select the rice whose is small and elongated with aromatic flavor.
+The natives often select the rice that is small and elongated with an aromatic flavor.

 2. Glutinous rice

 If you travel to Mai Chau, it is a must to enjoy the sticky rice by Thai women to feel its delicious taste.
 This is the kind of Thai sticky rice grown on terraced fields in Mai Chau valley.
 Glutinous rice is soaked for several hours before softening.
 The rice is steamed rather than cooked.
 The processing is very skillful and requires skill.
-After the scent is removed, take out the sticky, put into a basket.
+After the scent is removed, take out the sticky, put it into a basket.
 However, this is not cooked yet.
 Grate them all in a basket for a while then put on the wood and the next until cooked.
-Grapefruit seeds are now nine ball trap, scented to nose diners.
+Grapefruit seeds are now nine-ball trap, scented to nose diners.

 3. Grilled pork skewers

-This dish is made of the wild pork are marinated in salt, ginger, anise, galangal, lemongrass, and etc. Then it is stuck to the skewer and directly roasted under the fire.
+This dish is made of wild pork are marinated in salt, ginger, anise, galangal, lemongrass, and etc. Then it is stuck to the skewer and directly roasted under the fire.

 VII.
 Some points to bear in mind when traveling to Mai Chau